-with $T_i$ is the temperature for the input $x_i$, $R_i$ is the certainty rank, $T_{max}$ is the maximum temperature value for the most uncertain data in each batch, $s$ is the global training step. $T_{max}$ decreases as training continues, since the system is more and more certain.
-There are three hyperparameters: $T_b$ and $T_k$ controlling the base and slope of the ramp-down paradigm, respectively, and $S$ is a threshold step for slowing down the speed of the ramp-down function.
+where $V_i$ is the temperature for the input $x_i$, $|B|$ is batch size, $R_i$ is the certainty rank of $x_i$, $V_{max}$ is the maximum temperature value for the most uncertain data in each batch, $V_b$ is the base temperature, and $e$ is the current training epoch.
+We use quadratic function to make the temperature values of certain and uncertain data in the batch differentiable. $V_{max}$ decreases as training continues, since the system is more and more certain. $E$ is a threshold epoch controlling the speed of the ramp-down function.